MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-file-system-templates.md

 ## Required information

-This section explains the information you need to include in your ARM template files to create an Azure Managed Lustre file system.
+This section explains the information you need to include in your Azure Resource Manager template files to create an Azure Managed Lustre file system.
 The exact syntax is different between Bicep and JSON, so consult the examples for each language type for the literal values.

-* **Resource type to create** - Tell ARM that you're creating an Azure Managed Lustre file system by passing a combination of the value `Microsoft.StorageCache/amlFileSystems` and the API version.
+* **Resource type to create** - Tell Azure Resource Manager that you're creating an Azure Managed Lustre file system by passing a combination of the value `Microsoft.StorageCache/amlFileSystems` and the API version.

   There are various ways to do this.